Denton, Greater Manchester: Hat industry

-Felt hatting was recorded in Denton as early as 1702 and Denton gained supremacy in the hatting industry towards the end of the 19th century.
-The increasing importance of Denton and Haughton as centres of felt hat production is demonstrated by the increase of manufacturers in the area: in 1800 there were 4 hatting firms in Denton and Haughton, but by 1825 there were 25 manufacturers, making it the third largest hat making centre in the north west.
+Felt hatting was recorded in Denton as early as 1702 and the town gained supremacy in the hatting industry towards the end of the 19th century.
+The increasing importance of Denton and Haughton as centres of felt hat production is demonstrated by the increase of manufacturers in the area.
+In 1800, there were 4 hatting firms in Denton and Haughton but, by 1825, there were 25 manufacturers, making it the third largest hat making centre in the North West.
 By 1840, 24,000 felt hats were produced in Denton a week.
 The prosperity of the hatting industry is reflected in the growth of the town from 2,501 in 1801 to 6,759 in 1841.

 During the 1840s, the felt hat industry went into depression; the recession affected Denton, with wages in the area falling by 35% and only 12 hat manufacturers remaining in Denton.
 The depression was partially due to changes in fashion away from felt towards silk hats.
 The revitalisation of the felt hat industry came in the 1850s, once again on a whim of fashion but also the increased use of machinery led to reduced production costs.
 The resurgence was demonstrated by the doubling of the number of hat manufacturers in the town between 1861 and 1872.
 At its peak in the Edwardian period, Denton's felt hat industry was the largest felt hat manufacturing centre in Britain.
 There were 36 firms directly involved in the felt hat making industry.
-In 1907 the majority of the 16,428,000 felt hats made in England (worth £2,068,000) were made in Denton and Stockport.
+In 1907, the majority of the 16,428,000 felt hats made in England (worth £2,068,000) were made in Denton and Stockport.
 In 1921, the working population of Denton was 9,653 with about 41% of those people in occupations related to the hatting industry.
 The last hat factory in Denton closed in 1980.